justincarter/docker-workbench/README.md

     Commands:
-    create        Create a new workbench machine in the current directory up            Start the workbench machine and show details proxy         Start a reverse proxy to the workbench machine help          Shows a list of commands or help for one command
+    create        Create a new workbench machine in the current directory up            Start the workbench machine and show details proxy         Start a reverse proxy to the app in the current directory help          Shows a list of commands or help for one command

     Run 'docker-workbench help COMMAND' for more information on a command.